• Disease Overview

 Signs & Symptoms

-Most infants with amniotic band syndrome have some form of deformity of the arms and legs or fingers and toes.
-One or more limbs may be affected.
+Most infants with amniotic band syndrome have some form of deformity of the fingers and toes.
 Upper limbs are affected more often than lower limbs.
 In some patients, one limb or one hand or foot may be the only symptom of the disorder.
-The specific physical features can include abnormally short fingers or toes with absence of the end (distal) portion, webbing (fusion) of fingers or toes (syndactyly), constriction rings and extra strands of tissue adhering to the fingers.
+The specific physical features can include abnormally short fingers or toes and absence of the end (distal portion), webbing (fusion) of fingers or toes (syndactyly), constriction rings and extra strands of tissue adhering to the fingers.
 The constriction rings that encircle a limb or digit can alter blood flow.

 Another pattern associated with amniotic band syndrome is referred to as the limb-body wall complex, a lethal condition.
-Affected infants usually have protrusion of a portion of the brain and its surrounding membranes (meninges) through the skull defect (encephalocele), facial clefts, protrusion of the viscera (the soft internal organs of the body including those found in the abdominal or chest cavities) through a fissure in the abdominal wall (abdominoschisis) or the chest wall (thoracoschisis), and a variety of defects affecting the arms and legs.
+Affected infants have protrusion of the soft internal organs of the body (viscera) the abdominal or chest cavities through a fissure in the abdominal wall (abdominoschisis) or the chest wall (thoracoschisis), and a variety of defects affecting the arms and legs.

-A third pattern associated with amniotic band syndrome involves craniofacial abnormalities such as incomplete closure of the roof of the mouth (cleft palate), facial clefts, small, underdeveloped eyes (microphthalmia), narrowing of the nasal passages (choanal atresia), and malformations affecting the size and shape of the skull.
-In some infants, the head is adherent to the placenta.
+A third patterns associated with amniotic band syndrome involves craniofacial abnormalities such as incomplete closure of the roof of the mouth (cleft palate), facial clefts, small, underdeveloped eyes (microphthalmia), narrowing of the nasal passages (choanal atresia) and malformations affecting the size and shape of the skull.
+In some infants, the head is attached to the placenta.

 • < Previous section